 - The first day, I took the morning off – slept in, worked out, sat outside by the pool.
 Then in the afternoon I began going through OnlineMedEd’s OMT review.
 This doesn’t take long to go through if you put it on high speed!

-- The second day, I did as many Combank questions as I could.
-To be honest, I wouldn’t have spent any money on this.
-However, my school provided this qbank to us for free so I utilized it to brush up on ethics and OMM questions.
+- The second day, I did as many Truelearn questions as I could (click the link or use code NICOLETLIFE for $25 off!)
+I utilized it to brush up on ethics and OMM questions.
 I found that COMLEX asks way more complicated ethics questions.
 So reviewing this + OMM was a perfect way to spend the day prior to COMLEX.

 So, as you can see, this was a long shorter than my Step 1/Level 1 blog post.
 The only thing I scheduled into my day was how many UWorld questions I needed to get through and the rest I just used as needed.
 I found that this worked really well for me!